-Green Giants tolerate a wide range of soils including sandy soils, wet sites, and heavy clay soils which are typically poorly drained soils.
-When planting it in a wet area, it is suggested that the top of the root ball be placed roughly on an inch or so above the existing soil level.
+This Arborvitae does best when grown with a single leader, and extra main stems should be removed before planting.
+If you plant Thuja Green Giant it in a wet area, it is suggested that the top of the root ball be placed roughly on an inch or so above the existing soil level.
 Otherwise, we typically recommend using the pot it was delivered in as a guide for measuring how deep to dig the planting well (approximately 8-12 inches deep) for traditional soil.
-When planting this tree in regular, well draining soil, we do not recommend planting it deeper than the pot it was delivered in because this can cause rotting of the stem and death to the tree.
-Remove enough soil from the hole or trench so that the plants sit just an inch or so below the final level of the ground - laying a stick across the hole is a good way to check this.
-It’s best if the soil underneath is firm, so that your plant will not be pushed deeper as you plant.
-When planting Green Giant Arborvitaes, the spacing matters for what you’re trying to achieve:
+Planting it deeper than the pot it was delivered in can cause rotting of the stem and death to the tree.
+Remove enough soil from the hole or trench so that the plants sit just an inch or so below the final level of the ground.
+It’s best if the soil underneath is firm so that your plant will not be pushed deeper as you plant.

 HOW TO FERTILIZE A THUJA GREEN GIANT ARBORVITAE

-When it comes time to fertilize your Arborvitae Green Giant, our recommendation has consistently been to use Espoma Bio-Tone Plus Starter Plus fertilizer.
+When it comes time to fertilize your Arborvitae Green Giant, we recommend Espoma Bio-Tone Plus Starter Plus fertilizer.
 We have tried many so-called “starter fertilizers” over the years and have come to rely on this one exclusively for our use.
 Simply mix the recommended amount of Bio-Tone Plus Starter Plus into the back-fill soil and water in generously when back-filled.
-This is an all-natural plant food that is combined with a stronger concentration of our beneficial bacteria along with both endo and ectomycorrhizae.
-The “good” fungus in Bio-Tone Plus Starter Plus colonizes on the growing roots of your newly planted plant and does not allow the disease-causing fungus to attack the new roots.
-It has also shown promise in stimulating the growth of the new roots which means a quicker establishment for your plant.
 We recommend adding fertilizer to the soil when the tree is freshly planted in its new home in your garden, and during early spring to give it the extra boost it needs to flourish and grow after the winter season.
 This will give new branches and foliage a chance to kick start growth before the season ends.

 HOW TO WATER Arborvitae Green Giant

-We like to follow this helpful tip when watering our own plants, as well as providing recommendations to others on how to properly water a Arborvitae Green Giant tree for the first few weeks after it’s been planted: count for 5 seconds for every gallon in the pot it was delivered in.
-So if your tree was delivered in a 3 gallon pot, you would water the tree for 15 seconds.
-Once the tree has had a chance to settle after a few weeks, you can reduce the frequency of the watering schedule.
-Thoroughly watering the plant in its first phase of life is essential, but after that, you run the risk of overwatering the tree and increasing the chance for root rot.
-It’s okay to check back on the tree every other day between watering to see if it needs additional moisture.
+For the first few weeks after planting, water your arborvitae by counting 5 seconds for every gallon in the pot it was delivered in (if your tree was delivered in a 3-gallon pot, you would water the tree for 15 seconds).
+Once the tree has had a chance to settle, you can reduce the frequency of the watering schedule.
 An easy way to determine this is to check the soil moisture yourself.
 It’s as simple as sticking a gardening tool in the ground and feeling the soil with your fingers - if it’s damp, you may want to wait a day to water it again.

 HOW TO MULCH THUJA GREEN GIANT ARBORVITAE

-Is mulching necessary?
-No, but it’s highly recommended.
-This technique helps to keep weeds away which will compete with the tree for the water and nutrients it receives, essentially taking it away from the Arborvitae Green Giant.
-While any mulch will do the job, we recommend using a high quality mulch made from ground hardwood or cypress (this depends on your local availability).
-As you lay the mulch on top of the soil, leave an inch of space between the mulch and the base of the tree trunk (don’t press it against it).
+Mulching is not necessary but is highly recommended.
+This technique helps to keep weeds away which will compete with the tree for the water and nutrients it receives.
+We recommend using a high quality mulch made from ground hardwood or cypress.
+As you lay the mulch on top of the soil, leave an inch of space between the mulch and the base of the tree trunk.
 A 2 to 3-inch layer of mulch is sufficient but remember to take care not to cover any part of the stem of the plant with mulch.